remix-run/remix/docs/api/conventions.md

 }
 ```

-We want this loader to be called only if the project has had an update, so we can make this really simple and just say to reload if there is a non-GET submission:
+We want this loader to be called only if the project has had an update, so we can make this really simple and say to reload if there is a non-GET submission:

 ```tsx
 export function unstable_shouldReload({ submission }) {